 It may sound like a mixed message, but you can, in fact, grow a butterfly bush in zone 4.
 Butterfly bush is evergreen in warm climates and tends to be deciduous in cooler climates.
 However, zone 4 is downright cold, so you can expect that your butterfly bush will freeze to the ground when temperatures plummet.
 That being said, this hardy bush will return to beautify your garden in spring.

-A thick layer of straw or dry leaves (at least 6 inches) will help protect the plants during the winter.
+A thick layer of straw or dry leaves (at least 6 inches or 15 cm.) will help protect the plants during the winter.
 However, butterfly bushes are late to break dormancy in cold climates, so give the plant a little time and don’t panic if your butterfly bush looks dead.

 Note: It’s important to note that Buddleja davidii can be extremely weedy.
 It has the potential to be invasive anywhere, and so far has naturalized (escaped cultivation and become wild) in at least 20 states.
 It is a serious problem in the Pacific Northwest and sale of butterfly bush is prohibited in Oregon.